 Our philosophy and process

-- ESG considerations are integrated throughout the research process and via proprietary quality reviews, to ensure that any material issues are captured.
+- Environmental, social and governance (ESG) considerations are integrated throughout the research process and via proprietary quality reviews, to ensure that any material issues are captured.

 Authorities have engaged in ever-greater policy intervention and regulation to shore up economic growth.
 We believe ‘state intervention’ has increased misallocation of capital, caused volatility in markets and inflated asset prices – and we think that calls for a stock-specific approach.